yitzhak-dash/angular-2-learn/README.md

 ```

 ### Components:
-* A components contains application logic tha controls a region of the UI that we call a view.
+* A components contains application logic that controls a region of the UI that we call a view.
 * Lets look a declaration:

   ```ts